Andrew-Yeung/competitive_programming/README.md

 What am I doing with my life

 - Most questions from DMOJ
+- Started CP in April 2021
-#- Im trying to get better :(
+- Trying to get better and better :)